 The Company has been dealing with certain Finnish environmental authorities in regards to issues arising from the Company's hand dug trenches at Rompas, Finland, completed during the 2010 and 2011 work programs.
-The main issue involves claims that the Company's hand dug trenches have affected the nature values of the area where the work was undertaken.
-The Company has recently been informed that the investigative process is complete and the matter has been forwarded to trial, to be heard in the third quarter of 2014.
-The Company believes that the claims are without merit and will vigorously defend itself and its employees.
+The main issue involved claims that the Company's hand dug trenches have affected the nature conservation values of the area where the work was undertaken.
+On December 31, 2014 the Company received notification of a ruling by the Kemi-Tornio District Court in Finland.
+The Company was found to be not guilty of the original basis for the case, being the nature conservation requests were rejected.
+However, the Company's hand dug trenches were found to have diminished the representativeness and diversity of the nature conservation values where some of the hand digging took place.
+A corporate fine of 5,000 Euros was imposed on the Company.
+During fiscal 2015 the Company paid a total of \$62,644 for the fine and indemnity and associated court costs.